appdotnet/api-spec/content/docs/resources/post/index.md

 * TOC
 {:toc}

 A Post is the other central object utilized by the App.net Stream API.
 It has rich text and annotations which comprise all of the content a users sees in their feed.
+Posts are closely tied to the follow graph.
+If you want to create data that isn't tied to the follow graph, you should look at [Messages](/docs/resources/message/).

 ~~~ js
 {